 Cryptocurrency Transaction timings - across the network - may vary due to a variety of reasons.

-**Before reading on, we strongly recommend visiting this article for a better understanding of the flow of Cryptocurrencies when a transaction is made.
+**Before reading on, we recommend visiting this article for an understanding of the flow of Cryptocurrency Transactions.

 Here are the topics covered in this article: